CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Background

-In the context of the described category of use-cases involving industrial CPS, the concept of execution phases is particularly effective.
-Preprocessing for compartmentalised data, based on execution phases, results in rather descriptive datasets for traditional ML training~\cite{Odyurt:2022:IRIC}.
-The considered phases for this experiment, i.e., image processing cycle high-level task, image load subtask, and neural image detection subtask, are visualised in \Cref{fig:execution_phases}.
-As such, the preprocessing shall cover parsing of machine traces as a preparatory step, followed by trace cutting steps, resulting in data compartments representing individual phases.
+In cases where ML is used with time-series data from industrial CPS, the concept of execution phases is particularly effective.
+Preprocessing compartmentalised data based on execution phases results in descriptive features for traditional ML training~\cite{Odyurt:2022:IRIC}. \Cref{fig:execution_phases} visualises the considered phases relevant for our demonstrator, namely the image processing cycle task, made up of the image load and the neural image detection subtasks.
+As such, the preprocessing should cover sanitisation of machine traces as a preparatory step, followed by trace-cutting, leading to isolated execution phases.

-The correct operation of ML-assisted solutions intended for industrial CPS, or any type of system for that matter, relies on the correctness of data.
-An ad hoc approach is to implement as many sanity checks and corrective actions in the face of corrupt or malformed data.
-We aim to follow a formal methodology and ensure robustness of these preprocessing steps using a DSL, i.e., \CPSLint.
+The correct operation of ML-assisted workflows for industrial CPS, or any type of data-reliant system, relies on the correctness of the data.
+An ad hoc approach is to implement as many sanity checks and corrective actions as possible in the expected presence of corrupt or malformed data.
+In this context, developing effective preprocessing and performing data validation and sanitisation would benefit from understanding this domain's unique characteristics.
+With \CPSLint, we aim to bring greater robustness by driving the data preprocessing step of the sanitisation process by providing the domain expert with a DSL that performs this task.